USA West Coast Adventure

 Day 5: The Grand Canyon.
 No matter how many pics you’ve seen, you can’t appreciate the majesty of the Grand Canyon until it’s in front of you.
 Hike along the Canyon’s south rim, take a helicopter ride over the site (optional) and get ready for a sunset that’ll make your spine tingle.

 Day 6: The Grand Canyon to Las Vegas (via Route 66).
 Get your kicks on Route 66 on the way to Vegas.
 Stop at Seligman for a slice of kitsch Americana before arriving in Sin City.
 Tour the Strip, take some pics at the Vegas sign, watch the light show on Fremont Street, then party alllll night long.

 Day 7: Las Vegas.
 Ready for Vegas round two?
 Ride a gondola, visit the pyramids, cash in your chips, take a spin on the High Roller and hang with Elvis.
-We’ve arranged a party bus for you and your buddies tonight so get ready – Vegas never sleeps!
+Tonight there’s VIP entry to one of Vegas’ legendary clubs if you want it – Vegas never sleeps!